I’d like to preface this blog post by saying that this is not a book review although I do love the book and the movie.

 1. The boxes are everywhere

 How many of you receive so many packages that you can’t keep up with breaking down the boxes and recycling?
 I’m totally guilty of this.

-My personal favorite is when I tell myself that said boxes are for 'future' blog sales.
-And I really shouldn't blame Banana Republic's 40% off one item promotions for all the boxes stacked in one corner.
+My personal favorite is when I tell myself that said boxes are for ‘future’ closet sales.

 2. Putting things away and staying organized

 I try things on.
 Lots of things for my blog posts, for work and going out.
 Sometimes I get really lazy and I don’t put things away.

 It starts by putting my things here and there and before I know it my things overtake every room in our condo.

 Recognizing that I have all of this stuff really hits home whenever I’m forced to put away my things for visitors because I have an image to maintain of being neat and organized.